Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

 Tools – the last Engineer core specialization enhances their unique profession mechanic – the tool belt.
 Some of its traits can also help with endurance* regeneration and empowering gadget skills.
 This tree can be used in various DPS and versatile builds.

 The minor traits empower your tool belt skills, giving you extra damage and endurance regeneration.
 In the first major slot, most builds use Static Discharge – it strikes nearby enemies with a bolt of lightning, every time you use your tool belt.
 Takedown Round in the second slot can provide some additional, delayed damage.
 The other option – Streamlined Kits further empowers tool kit abilities.
-Kinetic Battery provides very powerful mobility boost as the final trait.
+Kinetic Battery provides a very powerful mobility boost as the final trait.

 Scrapper – the Heart of Thorn's elite specialization provides access to hammers and a new category of abilities – wells.
 It also unlocks Function Gyro.
 It’s a new class mechanic that allows for finishing downed enemies or reviving allies from a distance.
 This tree is often a part of supportive builds, due to the great utility of Function Gyro and wells.

-Minor traits are focused around Function Gyro and applying barriers.
+Minor traits are focused on Function Gyro and applying barriers.
 Combine Shocking Speed and Rapid Regeneration to empower your wells, get extra mobility and health regeneration.
 In the final slot, Kinetic Stabilizer provides stability and even more mobility when disabling enemies or using Function Gyro.
 It’s a recommended choice since it reduces the possibility that you’ll get interrupted when reviving an ally.

 You can also use this tree in a completely different setup.
 Combine the major traits Perfectly Weighted, Mass Momentum and Applied Force.
-With this setup, yo can actually equip the hammer and deal decent power DPS, while remaining relatively safe and durable and still having access to Function Gyro.
+With this setup, you can actually equip the hammer and deal decent power DPS, while remaining relatively safe and durable and still having access to Function Gyro.

 Holosmith – the second Engineer elite spec requires buying Path of Fire expansion.
 It gives you access to swords and a completely new feature called Photon Forge.
 It’s a transformation mechanic that gives you access to a new skill set.